hongchaozhang/hongchaozhang.github.io/source/_posts/2015-07-27-Property-and-its-Attributes-in-Objective-C.md

 <!-- more -->

 Apart from above, `@synthesize` define the instance variable used for accessors. `@synthesize` can only be used to property, not iVar.
-For more info, see [Property and Its Attributes in Objective-C](http://hongchaozhang.github.io/blog/2015/07/27/Property-and-its-Attributes-in-Objective-C/), and <del>[Property vs Instance Variable (iVar) in objective-c](http://hongchaozhang.github.io/code/2015/07/22/Property-vs-Instance-Variable(iVar)-in-Objective-C.html)</del> is depracated.
+For more info, see [Property and Its Attributes in Objective-C](http://hongchaozhang.github.io/blog/2015/07/27/Property-and-its-Attributes-in-Objective-C/), and <del>[Property vs Instance Variable (iVar) in objective-c](http://hongchaozhang.github.io/code/2015/07/22/Property-vs-Instance-Variable(iVar)-in-Objective-C.html)</del> is deprecated.

 [Here](http://www.cnblogs.com/andyque/archive/2011/08/03/2125728.html) has a detail description.
 And the useful part: